I lose a friend

 My mother still looked shocked, but she didn’t say anything, so he kept reading.
 “To Jennifer Bailey, I leave Mr. Bear.
 She used to love that toy, and I hope that it’ll remind her of the good times.
 I also leave her a letter, that my executor will give her directly.”
 The lawyer pulled out an envelope and handed it to me.

 I’ll be honest, I was hoping for a bit more.
-I mean, my sister, whom she barely knew, got a piano, while I got an old doll.
-I hoped the letter would give me an explanation.
+I mean, my sister, whom she barely knew, got probably hundreds of dollars’ worth of jewelry, while I got an old doll.
+I hoped the letter would at least give me an explanation.

 “Just a week?” my mother asked.

 Great.
-So not only had my fake grandmother died, but now some family would be moving in as if nobody lived there before.
+So not only did my fake grandmother died, but now some family will move in as if nobody lived there before.
 Right then and there, I promised myself not to be friends with them.

 I didn’t even know what to think.
 I was scared, but I knew I had to open it.
 I knew I had to read it.

-I took a deep breath, closing my eyes, then opened the letter.
+I took a deep breath, closing my eyes, and opened the letter.